We want to see strong anti-discrimination laws that better protect LGBTIQA+ people, including by removing religious exemptions

 In November 2020, the South Australian government released a draft Bill proposing to make it clear that some essential service providers cannot rely on exceptions for bodies ‘established for religious purposes’ under the Equal Opportunity Act 1984.
 This would mean that it is unlawful for the providers to engage in prohibited discrimination because of their organisation’s religious beliefs or values when providing these services.

-SARAA broadly supports the intent of the Bill, but believe the reforms should go further to protect LGBTIQ+ South Australians
+SARAA broadly supports the intent of the Bill, but believe the reforms should go further to protect LGBTIQA+ South Australians

 from discrimination.
 Read our submission on the Bill here.

 SALRI’s Review of Exceptions to Equal Opportunity Law